Key Specs of Tata Hexa

 The gloss black grille carries blunt hexagonal detailing and bears Tata's signature 'humanity line' that connects the smoked-out projector headlamps.
 Little details, like the gloss black accent piece on the headlamp, the positioning of the LED daytime running lamp and the massive faux skidplate go a long way in tying the design up neatly.

 Over to the side, the Aria overtones become a tad more apparent.
 While the silhouette remains more or less unchanged, but a few design details truly make the Hexa stand out.
 The biggest talking point (quite literally) are the 19-inch machined alloy wheels.
-We like the fact that Tata have chosen a clean five-spoke design that complements the overall butch character of the Hexa very well.
-Notably, it is only the top-spec XT variants that will get the big alloy wheels.
-The other variants get 16-inch steel pressed rims, which do look slightly underwhelming when compared to these.
+We like the fact that Tata has chosen a clean five-spoke design that complements the overall butch character of the Hexa very well.
+Notably, it is only the top-spec XT variants that get the big alloy wheels.
+Other variants get 16-inch steel pressed rims, with the exception of the XM+, which gets 16-inch alloys instead.

 Just like the Tiago, the Hexa features a single prominent shoulder line that cuts across the profile and meets the wrap-around taillamps.
 Tata has attempted to break the monotony of colour here, considering the sheer size of the Hexa.
 The chrome trimming along the window line (that gets a neat shark fin detailing near the C-pillar), the black wrap around the pillars, the roof rails and the matte-black cladding go a long way in making the Hexa look purposeful and SUV-like.